dwaite/connect/How-Sign-in-with-Apple-differs-from-OpenID-Connect.md

 ### Spec Violations

-- When `nonce` is provided in the `code` or `code id_token` grant types, it isn’t included in the `id_token` returned:
+- When `nonce` is provided in the `code` or `code id_token` grant types, it isn’t included in the `id_token` returned.
     - Not having the `nonce` removes the protocol's ability to thwart Cross Site Request Forgery Attack.
-- The `code id_token` response type does not include `c_hash` in the returned `id_token`:
+- The `code id_token` response type does not include `c_hash` in the returned `id_token`.
     - It makes it possible for Attackers to insert the authorization code they have obtained (Code Insertion Attack).
 - The `code id_token` response type returns the response parameters including `id_token` and `code` as query parameters, not in the fragment.
     - It makes ID Token and Authorization Code potentially leak through referrer etc. ID Token is a set of personal data and leaking it will pose privacy risk.
-Authorization code obtained by the Attacker this way may be used for the Code Insertion Attack.
+An authorization code obtained by the attacker in this way may be used for the Code Insertion Attack.
-- Providing a `prompt` parameter with any value (e.g. `login` or `consent`) or empty results in a 400 with no body: Not being able to ask for explicit consent increases privacy risk.
+- Providing a `prompt` parameter with any value (e.g. `login` or `consent`) or empty results in a 400 with no body.
+    - Not being able to ask for explicit consent increases the privacy risk for end users.
-- When `max_age` is requested, the `id_token` does not include an `auth_time` claim: The client may want to limit the access to protect the user if the authentication was done too long ago but this bug makes it difficult to make such a decision.
+- When `max_age` is requested, the `id_token` does not include an `auth_time` claim.
+    - The Client may want to limit access to protect the user if the authentication at the Provider was done too long ago but the lack of support for `max_age` does not allow for such a decision.

 TODO: Run against the OIDF OpenID Connect certification tool and provide the results and explanation.